 Valentine’s Day continues to be celebrated in Ireland to this day every February 14th.
 While most choose to pass the occasion with a restaurant meal – if they can get a reservation – there are some particularly romantic spots in Ireland that would make a perfect way to spend Valentine’s Day:

 - Glendalough: Wicklow is called the ‘Garden of Ireland’, and Glendalough is one of the most beautiful natural spots in that county.
 What better way to spend Valentine’s Day than strolling through the stunning scenery of the ‘valley of two lakes’?

 - Aran Islands: A visit to the Aran islands off the west coast of Ireland is like time-travelling to the past.
 Take a break from the hectic modern world to enjoy the rugged nature of these Atlantic islands.

 - Kissing Gate: You will find the famous kissing gate in the middle of Tannaghmore Gardens in Armagh.
 According to legend, couples who kiss over the top of the gate will be married within the year.

 - The Burren: The Burren in Galway is best described as a type of ‘moon-scape’, its rocky limestone surface stretching into the distance.
 Spend a day ‘walking on the moon’ with a loved one before going to Galway town to celebrate the night in one of the countless bars or restaurants.

 - Temple Bar: The old song talks about ‘Dublin’s fair city, Where the girls are so pretty’ so perhaps the famous Temple Bar is the spot if you are looking to find that special someone to celebrate Valentine’s Day with this year!

-As they say in Irish: ‘Lá Fhéile Valintín Shona’ (Happy Valentine’s Day!)↩ Go back to news
+As they say in Irish: ‘Lá Fhéile Valintín Shona’ (Happy Valentine’s Day!), and since you're here why not check out some Valentine's Day traditions from around the world.↩ Go back to news